Bizangel/MonopolyClone/Backend/docs/turnsLogic.md

 an status update will be sent, so that players can all be synchronized.

+Do be noted, that each of these phases imply that a user input is required.
+Which is effectively why phases are defined.
+However some of these phases might be skipped.

 ## Phase 1 Standby

 This is the initial phase, in which the user has not moved.